toriato/stable-diffusion-webui-wd14-tagger/README.md

            │
            ...
          ```

-   - #### *MrSmilingWolf's model (a.k.a.
-Waifu Diffusion 1.4 tagger)*
-      Please ask the original author MrSmilingWolf#5991 for questions related to model or additional training.

 1. Start or restart the WebUI.
    - or you can press refresh button after *Interrogator* dropdown box.